Herbert Kickl: Foreign policy

-Kickl has praised the President of the United States Donald Trump, Prime Minister of Hungary Viktor Orbán (Fidesz), the leader of the Alternative for Germany, Alice Weidel, Italian politician Matteo Salvini (Lega) and French politician Marine Le Pen (National Rally).
+Kickl has praised the President of the United States Donald Trump, Former Prime Minister of Hungary Viktor Orbán (Fidesz), the Prime Minister of the Czech Republic, Andrej Babiš, the leaders of the Alternative for Germany, Alice Weidel and Tino Chrupalla, Dutch politician Geert Wilders (PVV), Italian politician Matteo Salvini (Lega) and French politician Marine Le Pen (National Rally).

 Views on Russia and Russian invasion of Ukraine

 He supports his party's close relations with the President of Russia Vladimir Putin and United Russia.
 As interior minister in 2018, Kickl sought cooperation with the Russian government on disaster responses and the fight against organised crime and terrorism.
 In a radio interview, Kickl rejected criticism of the Russian president's authoritarian policies.
 After the 2022 Russian invasion of Ukraine, he claimed that both Russia and NATO bore responsibility for the invasion, and that sanctions imposed against Russia constituted a violation of Austrian neutrality.
 He also opposed plans for Austria to accept Ukrainian refugees.
 In March 2023, Kickl and the FPÖ walked out of parliament during an address by Ukrainian president Volodymyr Zelenskyy.
 Throughout the year, he continued to call for the lifting of sanctions against Russia.

 In June 2025, Herbert Kickl publicly expressed his outrage over Zelensky's alleged visit to Austria.
 This was a "foreign policy blunder" that, in his opinion, "makes Austria a potential target in the event of an escalation."